at0g/nunjucks-loader/readme.md

 - Create a file that will configure the environment.
 This should export a function that receives the nunjucks environment as its first argument.
 - Add a `config` key to the nunjucks-loader query in webpack.config.js
+- Add an optional `quiet` key to the loader query in webpack.config.js to suppress precompile warnings (see below)

 ``` javascript
 // file: src/nunjucks.config.js